Generic Name: zonisamide (zoe-NIS-a-mide)

 - Lab tests, including kidney function or blood bicarbonate levels, may be performed while you use zonisamide.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Zonisamide should be used with extreme caution in CHILDREN younger than 16 years old; safety and effectiveness in these children have not been confirmed.
+- Zonisamide is not approved for use in CHILDREN younger than 16 years old; safety and effectiveness in these children have not been confirmed.
 CHILDREN may be at a higher risk of heatstroke, kidney stones, decreased growth, and metabolic acidosis.

 Possible side effects of zonisamide: